liguowang/CrossMap/docs/index.rst

 is a generic format for storing sequencing alignments, and BAM is the binary and compressed version of SAM (`Li et al., 2009 <http://bioinformatics.oxfordjournals.org/content/25/16/2078.full>`_).
-`CRAM <https://samtools.github.io/hts-specs/CRAMv3.pdf>`_ was designed to be an efficient reference-based alternative to the `SAM <http://samtools.sourceforge.net/samtools.shtml#5>`_ and BAM file formats Most high-throughput sequencing  (HTS) alignments were in SAM/BAM format and many HTS analysis tools work with SAM/BAM format.
+`CRAM <https://samtools.github.io/hts-specs/CRAMv3.pdf>`_ was designed to be an efficient reference-based alternative to the `SAM <http://samtools.sourceforge.net/samtools.shtml#5>`_ and BAM file formats.
+Most high-throughput sequencing  (HTS) alignments were in SAM/BAM format and many HTS analysis tools work with SAM/BAM format.
 CrossMap updates chromosomes, genome coordinates, header sections, and all SAM flags accordingly.
 CrossMap's version number is inserted into the header section, along with the names of the original BAM file and the chain file.
 For pair-end sequencing, insert size is also recalculated.
 The input BAM file should be sorted and indexed properly using Samtools (`Li et al., 2009 <http://bioinformatics.oxfordjournals.org/content/25/16/2078.full>`_).
-The output format is determined by the input format and BAM output will be sorted and indexed automatically.
+The output format is determined by the input format, and the BAM output will be sorted and indexed automatically.

 Typing :code:`CrossMap.py bam` without any arguments will print help a message::